Graduate Writing Help

 - This is an excellent on-campus grammar course.
 It is non-credit, and only $120 (fall or winter): Writing for Academic Success.

 Accommodations for Disability-Related Writing Challenges

-- If you suspect you have a disability (mental health, learning disability, physical disability/injury), get confirmation of it from a psychologist and/or a physician, and then apply for accommodations.
+- If you suspect or know you have a disability (mental health challenges, a learning disability, and/or a physical disability/injury), get confirmation of it from a psychologist and/or a physician, and then apply for accommodations.
 Your professors and/or supervisors are required to comply.

 - If you have a disability, you can access accommodations http://students.usask.ca/current/disability/